 - Raw and living vegan snack foods

 Wear loose and natural fibers.
-Try to steer clear of polyester.
+Steer clear of polyester (even recycled).
 Cotton, linen, wool, are best.
 Essenes wore white or light, un-dyed fabrics.
 Bring layers.
 It can be cooler in mornings and evenings.
 Keep it simple.
 Clothing is optional by the creek; you may mikvah or swim nude or in a swimsuit.

 We share a fragrance-free environment; absolutely no perfumes, scented lotions, shampoos, soaps, etc. Refrain from all scents, cologne and makeup.

 Essene food by its very nature allergy-free, vegan and gluten free.
 It is also primarily soy free with the exception of fermented tempeh, amino acids and miso.
 In rare cases, there may be pasture-raised eggs and raw dairy products and they will be labeled and separate.

 We share a substance-free environment; no alcohol, drugs or intoxicants.
 Prescribed medications are obviously allowed.

 There is no WIFI on site.
 Our EMF meter reads a solid Green color which equals Safe!
 There is cell phone signal available in the area, however, disconnection from devices is highly suggested.
 If you cannot shut off your device, please set your devices on vibrate.
 Please always shut your phone off at night or turn on airplane mode so that you and your neighbors are not bombarded with EMF while you sleep.

 Off-the-grid utilities; limited electricity means no hair dryers, etc.

 To protect the wildlife and protect your pet, we ask that you leave all pets at home.
 We have deer, boar, fox, snakes, etc. on property.

 No propane heaters in tent sites and please check on status of county burn bans regarding ANY open flame.